BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 (Please see the advisory notes at the end of the Hayward League Rules)

 a) (i) Contract Players, as defined in the Football Association Rules, are not permitted in this Competition with the exception of those Players who are registered under Contract with the same Club who have a team operating at Steps 1 to 6 of the National League System.

 It is the responsibility of each Club to ensure that any Player signing a registration form for that Club has, where necessary, the required International Transfer Certificate.
 Clearance is required for any player aged 12 and over crossing borders including Wales, Scotland and Ireland.

 (ii) While serving in any branch of Her Majesty’s Regular Forces, a player must first obtain the consent of his Association Secretary before signing a registration form to play for a Club.

 b) A Registered playing Member of a Club is one who, being in all other respects eligible, has:-

-(i) Signed and correctly completed a Competition Registration Form in ink, countersigned by an Officer of the Club, and who has been Registered with the Registration Secretary no later than 12 Noon on a Friday prior to any weekend fixture or, for any midweek game, 12 noon on the last working day (excluding Saturday, Sundays and Bank Holidays) immediately preceding any midweek fixture and whose completed Part C of the Registration Form has been received by the Club prior to playing.
+Signed a fully and correctly completed Competition Registration Form in ink, countersigned by an Officer of the Club, and who has been Registered with the Registration Secretary no later than 12 Noon on a Friday prior to any weekend fixture or, for any midweek game, 12 noon on the last working day (excluding Saturday, Sundays and Bank Holidays) immediately preceding any midweek fixture prior to playing and whose completed registration counterfoil (Part C) has been received by the Club prior to playing.

 c) A Team shall not include more than four players at any one time in any one match who have played nine or more games each in any recognised higher grade Division, League or Cup Competition competing on the same day as that section during the current season.